AdaCore/spark2014/docs/guidance/main.rst

 of uninitialized variables, no possible interference between parameters and global variables, no unintended access to global variables.

+.. index:: Global contract

-When ``Global`` contracts are used to specify which global variables are read and/or written by subprograms, maintenance is facilitated by a clear documentation of intent, which is checked automatically by running GNATprove, so that any mismatch between the implementation and the specification is reported.
+When ``Global`` contracts are used to specify which global variables are read and/or written by subprograms, maintenance is facilitated by a clear documentation of intent.
+This is checked automatically by GNATprove, so that any mismatch between the implementation and the specification is reported.

 .. rubric:: Impact on Process

-An initial pass is required where flow analysis is turned on and the resulting messages are resolved either by rewriting code or justifying any false alarms.
-Once this is complete, ongoing maintenance can maintain the same guarantees at a low cost.
-A few simple idioms can be used to avoid most false alarms and the remaining false alarms can be easily justified.
+An initial pass is required where flow analysis is enabled and the resulting messages are resolved either by rewriting code or justifying any false alarms.
+Once this is complete, ongoing maintenance can preserve the same guarantees at a low cost.
+A few simple idioms can be used to avoid most false alarms, and the remaining false alarms can be easily justified.

 .. rubric:: Costs and Limitations

+.. index:: False alarm

-The initial pass may require a substantial effort to get rid of all false alarms, depending on the coding style adopted up to that point.
-The analysis may take a long time, up to an hour, on large programs but it is guaranteed to terminate.
+The initial pass may require a substantial effort to deal with the false alarms, depending on the coding style adopted up to that point.
+The analysis may take a long time, up to an hour on large programs, but it is guaranteed to terminate.
 Flow analysis is, by construction, limited to local understanding of the code, with no knowledge of values (only code paths) and handling of composite variables is only through calls, rather than component by component,